py-nonlinopt/ipyopt/README.md

 ### Check Ipopt

-PyIpopt links to Ipopt's C library.
-If that library is not available PyIpopt will fail during module initialization.
+IPyOpt links to Ipopt's C library.
+If that library is not available IPyOpt will fail during module initialization.
 To check the availability of this library, you can go to `$IPOPT_DIR/Ipopt/examples/hs071_c/` and issue `make` to ensure you can compile and run the toy example supplied by Ipopt.